Hunter.io vs Lusha

 ZoomInfo Lite, 10 exports/month, permanent

-$34/mo (annual)
+From $34/mo (annual)

-$37.45/mo (annual)
+From $37.45/mo (annual)

 Best for

-Email-focused outreach, link building, SEO teams
+Email-focused outreach, link building, small teams

 Full GTM teams needing data, intelligence, and execution